practicalli/spacemacs/editing/vim-style/vim-tips-for-developers.md

 `M-t` transpose words before and after cursor position

 `{`, `}` motions jump to next and previous empty lines.
-This motion makes it simple to rearranging paragraphs
+This motion makes it simple to rearrange paragraphs

 `{ d }` will kill the paragraph (or multiple paragraphs)